 Special Precautions and Warnings

-Children: Niacinamide is LIKELY SAFE when taken by mouth in the recommended amounts for each age group.
-But children should avoid taking doses of niacinamide above the daily upper limits, which are 10 mg for children 1-3 years of age, 15 mg for children 4-8 years of age, 20 mg for children 9-13 years of age, and 30 mg for children 14-18 years of age.
+Children: Niacinamide is likely safe when taken by mouth in the recommended amounts by age.
+Children should avoid taking niacinamide doses above the daily upper limits, which are 10 mg for children 1-3 years of age, 15 mg for children 4-8 years of age, 20 mg for children 9-13 years of age, and 30 mg for children 14-18 years of age.

 Diabetes: Niacinamide might increase blood sugar.
-People with diabetes who take niacinamide should check their blood sugar carefully.
+People with diabetes who take niacinamide should check their blood sugar regularly.

 Gallbladder disease: Niacinamide might make gallbladder disease worse.

-Kidney dialysis: Taking niacinamide seems to increase the risk of low blood-platelet levels in people with kidney failure who are on dialysis.
+Kidney dialysis: Taking niacinamide seems to increase the risk of low platelet levels in people with kidney failure who are on dialysis.

 Stomach or intestinal ulcers: Niacinamide might make ulcers worse.
 Don't use it if you have ulcers.